aioz-ai/air-blogs-cms/guides/ml-ops/anti_alias_interpolation.md

 ![anti-alias](https://drive.google.com/uc?id=1ZGRxK_CUj-i-QRBEiCvNRlN3LoKXnyBw)
 *<center>**Figure 1**: Downsample results.</center>*

 Visually, the results that are most similar to the baseline result are ones that are produced by bicubic, bilinear, and area.
 However, the keypoints predicted after using these techniques are the furthest away from the original technique.
-The bilateral fitler, on the other hand, didn't give the smoothest result, as the jagged lines along the left jaw and at the eyes are quite prominent.
+The bilateral filter, on the other hand, didn't give the smoothest result, as the jagged lines along the left jaw and at the eyes are quite prominent.
 However, it gave the smallest deviance from the original keypoints.
 It also took the longest to run.